-Humans across the globe generated an estimated 57.4 million tonnes of electronic waste (E-waste) from this year alone, an amount greater than the weight of the Great Wall of China, Earth’s heaviest artificial object.
+Humans across the globe generated an estimated 57.4 million tonnes of electronic waste (e-waste) this year alone, an amount greater than the weight of the Great Wall of China, Earth’s heaviest artificial object.

 According to a new assessment conducted by the Waste Electronic and Electrical Equipment (WEEE) Forum, an international expert group tackling the global problem of waste electrical and electronic equipment, the amount of electronic waste has been rapidly growing by two million tonnes every year.
 The group also estimated that less than 20% of which is collected and recycled, and highlighting the fact that each tonne of electronic waste that goes un-recycled has a carbon footprint of two tonnes.